Courtcircuits/scalar-doc.rs/README.md

 # Scalar Doc (for Rust)

-An HTTP API documentation generator for Rust that doesn't care about which HTTP framework yo use.
+An HTTP API documentation generator for Rust that doesn't care about which HTTP framework you use.

 ## Usage